-The Maiwein is obtained from wine with the addition of woodruff (Asperula odorata or Galium odoratum) or its extracts.
-On the other hand, the Maitowache (Maibowle) is made from dry white wine mixed with woodruff or extracts, with the addition of oranges and / or other fruits, optionally in the form of juice, concentrates or extracts, and sweetening with sugar at most 5% subjected.
-Both names and formulations are protected in accordance with EU regulations.
+May wine is made from wine with the addition of woodruff (Asperula odorata or Galium odoratum) or its extracts.
+On the other hand, the corn potion (Maibowle) is made from dry white wine into which woodruff or extracts have been mixed, with the addition of oranges and / or other fruits, possibly in the form of juice, concentrates or extracts, and a maximum of 5% sweetening with sugar subjected.
+Both names and recipes are protected according to the EU regulation.
 The typical spicy aroma of fresh hay comes from the active ingredient coumarin (coumarin).
-Of these, no more than 3 g / l should be used as the weakly toxic coumarin may cause headaches.
-The first mention of the Maiweins took place by the Benedictine monk and poets Wandalbert (813-870) from the monastery of Prüm in the year 854.
-It was served as a medicinal drink to strengthen the heart and liver in the monastery.
+No more than 3 g / l should be used, as the weakly toxic coumarin can lead to headaches.
+The May wine was first mentioned by the Benedictine monk and poet Wandalbert (813-870) from the Prüm Monastery in 854.
+It was served as a medical drink to strengthen the heart and liver in the monastery.

-The Maiwein or Maibowle (also Waldmeister punch) was very popular especially along the Rhine and was produced and drunk in the eponymous May.
-The woodruff is collected without roots and allowed to dry easily.
-A small bouquet will then be with the leaves in the punch hanged.
-The stems should not dive into the wine, otherwise unwanted bitter substances could be released.
-After 30 minutes, the spice is removed again and then the drink with sparkling wine or Mineral water filled up and sweetened.
-Especially the ingredients were and are very different, among others are used tarragon, fennel, peppermint, thyme and lemon balm.
-EU wine law is one wine-based drink, See also other drinks below wine mixed drinks and special wines,
+The Maiwein or Maibowle (also Waldmeister-Bowle) was very popular especially along the Rhine and was produced and drunk in the eponymous May.
+The woodruff is collected without roots and left to dry slightly.
+A small bouquet is then placed in the leaves punch hanged.
+The stems should not be immersed in the wine, as otherwise undesirable bitter substances could be released.
+After 30 minutes the spice is taken out again and then the drink with it sparkling wine or Mineral water filled up and sugared.
+The ingredients in particular were and still are very different, among others tarragon, fennel, peppermint, thyme and lemon balm are used.
+EU wine law is a wine-based drink, See also other drinks below wine mixed drinks and special wines,